Left- and right-hand traffic: Europe

-Rotterdam was LHT until 1917, although the rest of the Netherlands was RHT.
+Rotterdam had no fixed rules until 1917, although the rest of the Netherlands was RHT.
+In May 1917 the police in Rotterdam ended traffic chaos by enforcing right hand traffic.

 In Russia, in 1709, the Danish envoy under Tsar Peter the Great noted the widespread custom for traffic in Russia to pass on the right, but it was only in 1752 that Empress Elizabeth officially issued an edict for traffic to keep to the right.

 After the Austro-Hungarian Empire broke up, the resulting countries gradually changed to RHT.
 In Austria, Vorarlberg switched in 1921, North Tyrol in 1930, Carinthia and East Tyrol in 1935, and the rest of the country in 1938.
 In Romania, Transylvania, the Banat and Bukovina were LHT until 1919, while Wallachia and Moldavia were already RHT.
 Partitions of Poland belonging to the German Empire and the Russian Empire were RHT, while the former Austrian Partition changed in the 1920s.
 Croatia-Slavonia switched on joining the Kingdom of Yugoslavia in 1918, although Istria and Dalmatia were already RHT.
 The switch in Czechoslovakia from LHT to RHT had been planned for 1939, but was accelerated by the start of the German occupation of Czechoslovakia that year.
-Similarly, Hungary switched in 1941.
-West Ukraine was LHT, but the rest of Ukraine, having been part of the Russian Empire, was RHT.

 In Italy, it had been decreed in 1901 that each province define its own traffic code, including the handedness of traffic, and the 1903 Baedeker guide reported that the rule of the road varied by region.
 For example, in Northern Italy, the provinces of Brescia, Como, Vicenza, and Ravenna were RHT while nearby provinces of Lecco, Verona, and Varese were LHT, as were the cities Milan, Turin, and Florence.
 In 1915, allied forces of World War I imposed LHT in areas of military operation, but this was revoked in 1918.
 Rome was reported by Goethe as LHT in the 1780s.
 Naples was also LHT although surrounding areas were often RHT.
 In cities, LHT was considered safer since pedestrians, accustomed to keeping right, could better see oncoming vehicular traffic.
-Finally, in 1923 Italian Duce Benito Mussolini decreed that all LHT areas would gradually transition to RHT.
-In spite of this, some Italian heavy commercial vehicles were right-hand drive until the traffic code was changed in 1959.
+In 1923 Benito Mussolini decreed that all LHT areas would gradually transition to RHT.

 Portugal switched to RHT in 1928.

 Finland, formerly part of LHT Sweden, switched to RHT in 1858 as the Grand Duchy of Finland by Russian decree.

+Spain switched to RHT in 1918, but not in the entire country.
+In Madrid people continued to drive on the left until 1924 when a national law forced drivers in Madrid switch to RHT.
+Madrid Metro still uses LHT.